PSD analyzes and diagnoses physical processes that influence weather and climate, to better understand and make predictions on global-to-local scales.

 An assessment of operational and experimental forecast system skill and reliability in the Missouri River Basin.

-MOSAiC is a ship-based ice camp that will drift for one year with central Arctic ice pack to collect coordinated observations.
+A ship-based ice camp that will drift for one year with central Arctic ice pack to collect coordinated observations.

 Accurate water monitoring and predictions are critical for a variety of societal needs